 - Resolver for ISP Networks

-- Stub Resolver of a Single Machine
+- Local DNS (Stub) Resolver for a Single Machine

 - Maximum Privacy Resolver

 - Filtering and Manipulating Data